Skip to Main Content

 Reservations, Declarations and Understandings

 Treaties are curious creatures in that nations can agree to some provisions and opt out of others.
 A nation which opts out of a particular treaty provision is making a reservation.
 Nations can also issue declarations or understandings when signing a treaty, but only a reservation actually changes the legal effect of the treaty with respect to that country.
 Such "RDU"s, as they are called, can be difficult to locate.
-Only the MTDSG, in particular, the electronic version of the MTDSG at at the U.N.
-Treaty Collection website, reproduces the full text of RDUs for all U.N. treaties.
+The MTDSG, in particular, the electronic version of the MTDSG at at the U.N.
+Treaty Collection website, reproduces the full text of RDUs for all treaties deposited with the Secretary General.